 Chicken Soup with Citrus SpruceTurmeric and Ginger

-This soup is a bright healing broth with notes of citrus, ginger, turmeric and chilies.
+This soup is a spicy bright healing broth with notes of citrus, ginger, turmeric and chilies.
 This is slow cooked and should be started in the morning.

-Clean roasted chicken carcass, reserving any meat to add to the finished stock.
+Clean a roasted chicken carcass, reserving any bits of meat.

 In 7 quart pot, place all the following ingredients: